alexandre-normand/slackscot/README.md

 ### Configuration example

-You'll also need to define your `json` configuration for the core, built-in extensions and any configuration required by your own custom extensions (not shown here):
+You'll also need to define your configuration for the `core`, built-in extensions and any configuration required by your own custom extensions (not shown here). `Slackscot` uses [viper](https://github.com/spf13/viper) for loading configuration which means that you are free to use a different file format (`yaml`, `toml`, etc.) as desired.

 ```
 {